SouthbankSoftware/proofable/README.md

 ### Step 3: create an empty trie

 This step creates an empty trie, which is a dictionary that can hold key-values, to be used in a closure.
 When the closure exits, the trie will be automatically destroyed.
-You could also create an empty trie without a closure using [`CreateTrie`](https://pkg.go.dev/github.com/SouthbankSoftware/provenx/pkg/api?tab=doc#CreateTrie), but in that case, you have to manually destroy the trie using [`DeleteTrie`](https://pkg.go.dev/github.com/SouthbankSoftware/provenx/pkg/api?tab=doc#DeleteTrie) or wait for `provenx-api` to garbage collect it
+You could also create an empty trie without a closure using [`CreateTrie`](https://pkg.go.dev/github.com/SouthbankSoftware/proofable/pkg/api?tab=doc#CreateTrie), but in that case, you have to manually destroy the trie using [`DeleteTrie`](https://pkg.go.dev/github.com/SouthbankSoftware/proofable/pkg/api?tab=doc#DeleteTrie) or wait for `proofable-api` to garbage collect it

 ```go
 api.WithTrie(ctx, cli, func(id, root string) error {